Teaching with EcoTypes

 - One alternative, in conjunction with or instead of the main EcoTypes survey, is the quick themes survey.
 As you’ll infer from the themes overview, themes may ultimately reveal the most important lessons students can learn from EcoTypes.
 Students will receive theme scores via the main survey, but the quick survey is, well, much quicker!—about five minutes as compared to 25-30 minutes for the full survey.
 If you choose this option (or if you explore themes following the main EcoTypes survey), consider these related resources:

-- Exploring Themes, a page with four recommended exercises around the deep disagreement and creative tension characteristic of engagement.
+- Exploring Themes, a page with four recommended exercises around the deep disagreement and creative tension characterizing theme-based engagement.

 - Axis Correlations and Axis Network, presenting relatively simple analytical results which support the overall factor analysis that led to identification of the three themes.